NoelV11/NoelV11/README.md

 ### 🤔 Get in touch

-I am always open to meeting new people and opportunities
+I am always open to meeting new people and opportunities.

-💬 Email- noelatvitb@gmail.com

 👯 Thank you for viewing my GitHub Profile!